Program Overview

 • The Integrated Behavioral Health track can also be a minor rotation.

-Center for the Urban Child (CUC) - Students in the primary care rotation will spend 2-3 days a week within the Center for the Urban Child.
-This center is housed on campus adjacent to the main hospital and is a pediatric primary care clinic aimed at providing general pediatric care to children from birth to age 21.
+Students in the primary care rotation will spend 2-3 days a week at the Center for the Urban Child.
+This center is housed on campus adjacent to the main hospital and is a pediatric primary care clinic designed to provide general pediatric care to children from birth to age 21.
 This clinic provides preventative health and sick visits to children and families within the local community and broader neighborhoods within North Philadelphia.
 In addition to primary medical care, the CUC also works with families to ensure all needs and social determinants of health are met, including housing, food, and legal resources.
 Interns will collaborate with primary care providers, nursing staff, medical assistants, social workers, community health workers, and residents to help families presenting with a variety of psychosocial needs.
 Common consult reasons within the CUC include mood, anxiety, behavioral concerns, school concerns, ADHD referrals, adjustment to illness, and navigation of resources.

 Interns on the Integrated Behavioral Health Track may also have opportunities to provide brief consultation, assessment, and intervention in specialty clinics such as Gastroenterology and Endocrinology.